sudostake/sudostake_web_near/docs/architecture.md

 # Architecture overview

 ## TL;DR
-- NEAR is source of truth for vault state.
+- NEAR is the source of truth for vault state.
-- Firestore mirrors vault state for fast UI reads.
+- Firestore stores a fast read model for the UI.
-- Next.js API routes handle RPC proxying, reads, and indexing writes.
+- Next.js API routes proxy chain calls and trigger indexing.

 ## Main pieces
-- Frontend (Next.js app): landing, dashboard, discover, vault, docs.
+- Frontend: landing page, dashboard, discover, vault pages, and docs.
-- Wallet layer: NEAR Wallet Selector for sign-in and transaction approval.
+- Wallet layer: NEAR Wallet Selector handles sign-in and transaction approval.
-- Data mirror: Firestore documents keyed by factory ID and vault ID.
+- Firestore: indexed vault documents for fast list and detail views.
-- API layer: `/api/rpc`, list/read routes, and indexing routes.
+- API layer: `/api/rpc` plus app routes for reads and indexing.

-## Runtime flow
+## How data moves
-1. User opens app and optionally connects wallet.
+1. User opens the app and optionally connects a wallet.
-2. By default, UI subscribes to Firestore for vaults, pending requests, and lender positions.
+2. The UI reads Firestore for vaults, pending requests, and lender positions.
-3. User approves a transaction in wallet.
+3. The user signs a transaction in their wallet.
-4. App triggers indexing via `/api/index_vault` (and best-effort enqueue).
+4. The app calls `/api/index_vault` and related indexing helpers.
-5. Firestore subscribers update Discover, dashboard, and vault views.
+5. Firestore updates flow back into Discover, dashboard, and vault pages.

-## Why this model
+## Why it works this way
-- Fast list/detail rendering from indexed documents.
+- Firestore makes list and detail screens fast.
-- Clear wallet approval boundary for state-changing actions.
+- Wallet approval stays the clear boundary for state changes.
-- Deterministic recovery path through retry indexing.
+- Retry indexing gives the app a recovery path after sync failures.

-## Data source notes
+## When data looks stale
-- Pending requests and lender positions can use REST polling.
+- Pending requests and lender positions can switch to REST polling.
 - Enable polling with `NEXT_PUBLIC_PENDING_USE_API=true` and `NEXT_PUBLIC_LENDING_USE_API=true`.
-- Vault detail views always subscribe directly to Firestore.
+- Vault detail pages always read from Firestore.
+- If indexing fails after a transaction, the app shows a retry modal.

 ## Related docs
 - [Playbook](./playbook.md)